Telephone Triage

 CASE

-At 10 p.m. a mother called about her 2-year-old toddler, describing symptoms of temperature of 101 °F orally, “cold and cough,” and “breathing funny at times.”
+At 10 p.m. a mother called about her 2-year-old toddler, describing symptoms of a temperature of 101 °F orally, “cold and cough,” and “breathing funny at times.”
 The mother denied nasal flaring, retractions, and cyanosis and stated that her child was acting fairly normal, but she was most worried about the “funny breathing.”

 The experienced pediatric nurse asked to listen to the patient breathe by having the mom hold the phone near the baby’s mouth.
 She immediately became concerned about the raspy character of the respirations.
-Recalling the cardinal rule to “err on the side of caution,” she advised the mother to take the toddler immediately to the ED because the symptoms were worrisome.
+Recalling the cardinal rule to “err on the side of caution,” she advised the mother to take the toddler immediately to the emergency department (ED) because the symptoms were worrisome.
 In the ED, the child was diagnosed with pneumonia and hospitalized for treatment.

 AGE-BASED RULES